Benbulbin: Walking

-One of the trails running alongside Benbulbin mountain is the Gortarowey looped walk.
-It runs both through the forest and out in the open overlooking Benbulbin and the bay of Donegal.
+One of the trails running alongside Benbulbin mountain is the Gortarowey Looped Walk, which runs both through the forest and out in the open, overlooking Benbulbin and Donegal Bay.
 It is 5.5 km in length and takes approximately 1.5 hours to walk.

 Flora and fauna

-Benbulbin hosts a variety of plants, including some organisms found nowhere else in Ireland.
-Many are Arctic–alpine plants, due to the mountain's height, which allows for cooler temperatures than is normal.
-These plants were established after the glaciers that created Benbulbin melted.
-Wild hares and foxes inhabit Benbulbin.
+Benbulbin hosts a variety of plants, including some found nowhere else in Ireland.
+Many are Arctic–alpine species, due to the mountain's height, which allows for cooler temperature at altitude than the surrounding terrain.
+These plants are believed to have evolved and established themselves just after the glaciers that formed Benbulbin had receded.
+In 2012, research revealed that the fringed sandwort found growing on Benbulbin (found nowhere else in the country) has, indeed, been present since the last ice age; the endemic plants are thought to be collectively around 100,000 years old.
+This discovery reopens the debate over whether or not Ireland's ecology, as we know it today, predates the Ice Age.
+Other notable flora found on Benbulbin includes Alpine saxifrage, Arabidopsis spp., arctic meadow-rue, bluebells, Meconopsis spp., Poa alpina, Polystichum lonchitis, and snowbed willow.

-In 2012, research revealed that the fringed sandwort had survived the Ice Age and is perhaps 100,000 years old.
-In Ireland the plant is unique to Benbulbin.
-The discovery calls into question the prior consensus that Ireland's flora and fauna date from or after the end of the Ice Age.
+Wild badger, hare and red fox may be seen in the area.
+The formation also hosts a population of red-billed chough—birds with a similar appearance to crows, ravens and other Corvids, albeit with bright red bills.

 In Irish history

 Irish legends

 Benbulbin is the setting of several Irish legends.
 It is said to be one of the hunting grounds of the Fianna, a band of warriors who are said to have lived in the 3rd century.
-One example is the story of The Pursuit of Diarmuid and Gráinne, in which the warrior Diarmuid Ua Duibhne (Diarmuid) is tricked by the giant Fionn mac Cumhaill (Finn McCool) into fighting an enchanted boar, which later kills the warrior by piercing his heart with its tusk.
+One example is the story of The Pursuit of Diarmuid and Gráinne, in which the warrior Diarmuid Ua Duibhne (Diarmuid) is tricked by Fionn mac Cumhaill (Finn McCool) into fighting an enchanted boar, which later kills the warrior by piercing his heart with its tusk.
 McCool is also said to have found his long-lost son Oisín at this location.
 The mountain is said to be Diarmuid and Gráinne's resting place.
 Also, in the 6th century, St. Columba fought a battle on the plain below Benbulbin at Cúl Dreimhne (Cooladrumman) for the right to copy a Psalter he had borrowed from St. Finnian.